chrisburnell/chrisburnell.com/_drafts/numerals-romanticised.md

 date: 2018-10-18 09:00:00

 title: Numerals, Romanticised
-lede: For a better part of the year, I’ve been working on a Jekyll-based Progressive Web App, <a href="https://bloodbuilder.online/" rel="external me">BloodBuilder</a> for managing my Sorcerer in a game of Pathfinder I’ve been playing in with some friends.
-One of the many intricate parts of the PWA involves the ability to convert Arabic numerals to and from Roman numerals, so I wrote a simple include to handle this.
+lede: For a better part of the year, I’ve been working on a Jekyll-based Progressive Web App, <a href="https://bloodbuilder.online/" rel="external me">BloodBuilder</a> for managing my Sorcerer in a game of Pathfinder I’ve been playing with some friends.
+One of the many intricate parts of logic involves the ability to convert Arabic numerals to and from Roman numerals, so I wrote a simple include to handle this.

 tags:
 - jekyll
 - liquid